thomasdavis/backbonetutorials/examples/nodejs-mongodb-mongoose-restify/README.md

 In the mongo shell, I've created a database called "nationalpark"

-> use nationalpark <-- will automatically create and use this new database
+> use nationalpark

+This will automatically create and use this new database called nationalpark

 then, I've added a collection called "messages" and inserted a message

 var message = { message: "onward, upward", hiker: "rosella"};

+> db.messages.insert(message);

-> db.messages.insert(message); <--- once you use nationalpark, db becomes the link to it
+Once you use nationalpark, db becomes the link to it

 Just to prove you've added a message, you can display all the messages